 From being a junior world road race medallist in 1998 to winning the gold medal at the Commonwealth Games in 2006 – I have a vast knowledge of the racing scene from junior to senior and club level to the pinnacle races of the sport.

 Since 2009, I have worked extensively with the New South Wales Institute of Sport cycling program, coaching and mentoring athletes on both the track and road.
-Athletes I have worked with have gone to win both junior and senior World Championship medals.
+Athletes I have worked with have gone on to win both junior and senior World Championship medals.
 I am currently an accredited Level 2 Track and Road Cycling Coach.

 I have a Master of Sports Physiotherapy, completed after my retirement from full-time cycling, building on my undergraduate physiotherapy degree.
 I am passionate about getting the best out of one’s body both on and off the bike.